cgifford99/cos460-octothorpe/README-client.md

 As you approach a treasure, a new '#' symbol on the map will appear, indicating you are close to a treasure.
 The goal is to obtain as many points as possible.

 ## My experience with this project

+Note: This section was written in Fall 2021 for our class' 4th project

 Similar to the previous project writing the server, this was a fairly challenging project.
 The context switch in managing client connection and resources as opposed to server resources made implementation more confusing and harder to wrap my head around.
 Also, trying to find a UI library (whether that be a GUI or command line UI) in python that worked well with the multi-threading that networking requires, was frustrating.